Tweed Valley Flood Study update and expansion

 Community information sessions

-All face-to-face sessions are in the afternoon, from 4 pm to 6 pm.
-To register click on the session you would like to attend:
+Drop-in, face-to-face sessions were held in the afternoon, from 4 pm to 6 pm, in the following areas:

-If you can't make it in person, you can join our online session at 5 pm on Thursday 7 March 2024.
+Those who couldn't make it in person had the option to join the online session held at 5 pm on Thursday 7 March 2024.

 Locality specific areas

-We have prepared information specific to some key locations to give you a better understanding of flooding in your area:
+We prepared information specific to some key locations to give the community a better understanding of flooding in the following key areas:

 What is the Tweed Valley Flood Study update and expansion?